- Remote Desktop is a very useful feature, which allows us to control our computer from another device.

 9. Change your connection from Public to Private

 - Click the network icon in the bottom right corner of your Taskbar and click on your network connection.
 In our case, the name of the network connection is Network, but it might be different on your PC.

 - Select Private as your network profile.

+In order to protect your PC, remote connections are disabled if you’re using a public connection.
 After doing that, the problem with Remote Desktop should be completely resolved.

-That’s about it, I hope at least some of these solutions helped you with connection problems with Remote Desktop in Windows 10.
+That’s about it, we hope at least some of these solutions helped you with connection problems with Remote Desktop in Windows 10.